 Visitors are welcome to sit on the benches in the Allied Crew Memorial Garden to relax and reflect, in an evocative atmosphere.

-Since April 2018, visitors have been able to book a flight in the Spitfire Simulator.
-The Spitfire Flight Experience will reopen from 1st June, with all safety measures in place (age, size, and mobility restrictions apply).
-Cost is £30 for 30 minutes.
+Visitors are able to book a flight in the Spitfire Simulator.
+The Spitfire Flight Experience costs £30 for 30 minutes.
 Book your flight from their website here.

 The Museum offers bespoke education sessions and can accommodate group or coach bookings.